 CAQH stands for Council for Affordable Quality Healthcare.
 This is a non-profit organization established to streamline healthcare credentialing by creating a database for providers to house credentialing documents that payers can access.
 Prior to the creation of CAQH, providers would have to complete numerous extensive applications for each payer, ultimately repeating similar information on each form.

-• Prior employment history including locations, as well as, explanation of employment gaps of six months or more
+- Prior employment history, including locations, as well as explanations of employment gaps of six months or more

-• Professional liability insurance information and face sheet
+- Professional liability insurance information and fact sheet

 You can set up or access CAQH here.